English Language Acquisition

 • This video is primarily for Newcomer families, but it also valid for any multilingual family

-• Cultural Awareness - Practices (NEW 2/2025)
+• Cultural Awareness - Practices video (New 2/2025)

-• This video includes culturally responsive teaching practices and ideas for ALL staff
+• This video includes culturally responsive teaching practices and ideas for all staff

 • Mostly towards Newcomer students, but includes best practices for all EL students